johnpuddephatt/hidinginplainsight/src/cinemas/tower-cinema.md

 description: The Tower Cinema, which is also known as Tower Picture House, opened in 1920, with seating for 1,188 people.
 It was created by converting part of the Grand Arcade.
-It closed in 1985 and has since been used a nightclub, first a subsidiary of Sheffield's Gatecrasher and now The Brotherhood of Pursuits and Pastimes.
+It closed in 1985 and has since been used a nightclub and bar, first a subsidiary of Sheffield's Gatecrasher and now The Brotherhood of Pursuits and Pastimes.
 photos:
   - file: https://res.cloudinary.com/hpph/image/upload/v1597321086/hidinginplainsight/Tower_Cinema_Leeds_Libraries_2013220_174356.jpg